systematically-design/tokenScript-Documentation/src/docs/01-getting-started/02-quick-start-app.md

 ## Understanding Your First Page

-When you first open TokenScript, you'll see a page called something like "Page 1" or "Untitled".
+When you first open Systematically, you'll see a page called something like "Page 1" or "Untitled".
 This is your first workspace page.

 **Think of pages as token sets** - you can organize different types of tokens into different sets:
 - One page for colors